The Mononoke Lecture Logs of Chuzenji-sensei: Manga

 Written and illustrated by Aki Shimizu, The Mononoke Lecture Logs of Chuzenji-sensei: He Just Solves All the Mysteries began serialization in Kodansha's shōnen manga magazine Shōnen Magazine Edge on October 17, 2019.
 After the magazine's final issue was published on October 17, 2023, the series was transferred to Kodansha's Comic Days website on December 20 that same year.
 The series is based on the Rozen Kreuz Series novels created by Natsuhiko Kyōgoku.
-Its chapters have been collected into twelve tankōbon volumes as of October 2025.
+Its chapters have been collected into thirteen tankōbon volumes as of June 2026.